-Caitlin’s current research focuses on sexuality, youth, and gender fluidity and crossings in Early modern French literature and thought.
-Her master’s thesis, « Une certaine mollesse… où nous retombons toujours » ; la notion de ‘trans’ et l’expérience pré-transgenre chez les personnages secondaires dans l’Histoire de la Marquise-Marquis de Banneville, dealt with gender fluidity, cross-dressing and a pre-transgender experience in a novella first published in the early French periodical, the Mercure Galant, in 1695.
+Caitlin received her M.A. from the University of Pittsburgh in 2019.
+Her thesis « Une certaine mollesse… où nous retombons toujours » ; la notion de ‘trans’ et l’expérience pré-transgenre chez les personnages secondaires dans l’Histoire de la Marquise-Marquis de Banneville, dealt with gender fluidity, cross-dressing and a pre-transgender experience in a novella first published in the Mercure Galant in 1695.

 Caitlin received her B.A. with concentrations in French and German at Montana State University in 2015.